op1hacks/op1repacker/README.md

 The tool for unpacking and repacking OP1 firmware.
 This allows you to access and modify the files within the firmware as well as repackaging the files into a valid installable firmware file.
 The tool also includes some mods that can be automatically applied.
-Currently three mods are available: `iter`, `filter` and `subtle-fx`.
+Currently four mods are available: `iter`, `filter`, `subtle-fx` and `iter-gfx-lab`.
 See below for more information.

  - Requires Python3
  - Tested on Linux, OS X and Windows 10